A Boot Camp Guide to a Good Night’s Rest

 Sleep Is Important

-Sometimes life can be crazy and full of mess.
+Sometimes life can be crazy and full of distractions that keep us from getting quality rest.
 That is what happened to me while on deployment with the military.
-I was on a Navy ship working long hour and with mess all around me.
-Not only that but things are very loud on a ship and at random times.
+I was on a Navy ship working long hour and with all kinds of chaos all around me.
+Not only was the work stressful during the day, but at night things could get very loud on a ship at random times, thus making sleeping difficult.
 I would often wake up at 1 to 3 A.M with noises so loud that it would vibrate my lungs for a good 30 minutes at a time.
-Needless to say, it was hard to have a good nights rest.
-I started to talk to other people about their sleep habits and found out that they too had the same issues.
+Needless to say, it was hard to have a good night’s rest.

-Not getting a good nights rest can cause a series of issues.
+Not getting a good night’s rest can cause a series of issues.
 Sleep is required for us to live healthily.
 Sleep produces important chemical changes in our brains.
-Sleep also is important for the creation of long-term memory, in fact, its one of the only reasons scientist know is why its required to sleep.
+Sleep also is important for the creation of long-term memory, in fact, memory consolidation is one of the only reasons scientist know is why its required to sleep.
 If you get poor sleep it can also affect your weight and diet as it affects your hormones.
-Here is a great paper on the effects of poor sleep habits and what it can do to you.
-The military has even become to realize that getting good sleep is important enough to make it mandatory for US armed forces to get more sleep.
-Needless to say, not getting enough sleep is bad news.
+The military has even begun to realize that getting good sleep is important enough to make it mandatory for US armed forces to get more sleep.
+Needless to say, not getting enough sleep is bad news towards your physical and mental health.

-Insufficient sleep is associated with obesity, yet little is known about how repeated nights of insufficient sleep influence energy expenditure and balance.
+Insufficient sleep is associated with many issues, yet little is known about how repeated nights of insufficient sleep influence energy expenditure and balance which we are trying to improve to have lucid dreams.

 - Meditational practices can improve sleep